Mimris/mimris/src/posts/BuildingAMetamodel.md

 ![alt text](/images/posts/modelling/image_model022.png)

 The left pane above contains the object types in the initial metamodel, which the user can use to build a model.
-A model can have different purposes, for example, a model can be used to generate a new metamodel.
-This model we call a type definition model.
+A model can have different purposes, for exThis model we call a type definition model.
+We use the term type definition model to refer to the model that is used to define the types in the metamodel.
+We use the naming _TD.json to refer to a Type Definition Model.

 ## Making a new metamodel